joncursi/cheddur-whitepaper/whitepaper.md

 * **Q4-2018:** Deals signed with private investors in a seed round.
 Cheddur team is expanded.
 * **Q1-2019:** Cheddur 2.0 Alpha and Beta versions are released on the SMT test-net.
-Marketing begins for the Cheddur ICO.
+Marketing begins for the Cheddur 2.0 launch.
-* **Q2-2019:** Cheddur ICO is conducted.
+* **Q2-2019:** Cheddur 2.0 launches and the CHDR currency is born!
 CHDR tokens are listed on exchanges.
-Cheddur 2.0 launches!
 * **Q3-2019:** Additional tokenized content types are added (Chat, News, Q&A)!
 * **Q4-2019:** Users are able to buy a select number of coins on the platform